modular/modular/KGEN/docs/public/value-lifecycle.md

    die as soon as possible, avoiding confusing situations where the compiler thinks a value could still be alive and interfere with another value, but that isn’t clear to the user.
-5. Destroying values at last use composes nicely with “move” optimization, which transforms a “copy+del” pair into a “move” of a value, a generalization of C++ move optimizations like NRVO.
+5. Destroying values at last use composes nicely with "move" optimization, which transforms a "copy+del" pair into a "move" of a value, a generalization of C++ move optimizations like NRVO.
 6. Destroying values at the end of scope in C++ is problematic for some common patterns like tail recursion, because the destructor calls happen after the